alfin3/graph-algorithms/README.md

 TODO: description of in-memory alignment approach to enable cache-efficient type generics.

+TODO: options for overalignment to cache line boundaries in time performance-intensive multithreaded settings.

 Compilation was completed with gcc 7.5 in a 64-bit environment with and without -m32.
 Vectorization and cache efficiency are being profiled, which may result in implementation changes.
 Additional information relating to the style of the provided implementations is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.

 In each directory with a Makefile, run: